rfyiamcool/pgcacher/README.md

 `pgcacher` is used to get page cache statistics for files.
 Use the **pgcacher** command to know how much cache space the fd of the specified process occupies in the page cache.
 Use **pgcacher** to know whether the specified file list is cached in the page cache, and how much space is cached.

 Compared with pcstat, `pgcacher` has fixed the problem that the file list of the process is incorrect.
-It used to be obtained through `/proc/{pid}/maps`, but now it is changed to obtain from `/proc/{pid}/maps` and `/proc/{pid}/fd` at the same time. pgcacher supports more parameters, such as top, worker, depth, least-size, exclude-files and include-files. 😁
+It used to be obtained through `/proc/{pid}/maps`, but now it is changed to obtain from `/proc/{pid}/maps` and `/proc/{pid}/fd` at the same time. pgcacher supports more parameters, such as top, worker, limit, depth, least-size, exclude-files and include-files. 😁

 In addition, the pgcacher code is more robust, and also supports concurrency parameters, which can calculate the cache occupancy in the page cache faster.